Why does diversity and inclusion at work matter?

-Why is it important to support LGBTQ+ colleagues?
+Why is it important to support LGBTQ+ employees?

 How should you approach this?

 Macquarie has several policies in place to support our LGBTQ+ colleagues, such as equal access to benefits and family related leave.
-It’s also helpful to offer training programmes for all employees; some of the ones Macquarie runs are:
+It’s also helpful to offer training programmes for all employees.
+Some that Macquarie runs are:

 - Orientation – a focus on diversity and inclusion throughout all orientation programmes

-- Appropriate Workplace Behaviour – including specific education around protected characteristics and a mentoring.
+- Appropriate Workplace Behaviour – including specific education around protected characteristics and mentoring.